 - The SMF provides N4 rules to the UPF including the corresponding information.

-- In the uplink direction, PDR and FAR rules are used to detect XRM flow subject to associate UDP tunnel using UDP-Connect for UDP-connect based proxying.
+- In the uplink direction, PDR and FAR rules are used to detect XRM flow subject to being associated with a UDP tunnel using UDP-Connect for UDP-connect based proxying.

 - In the downlink direction, PDR rules are used to detect XRM flows based on Protocol Description for XRM metadata information for encrypted traffic.